-Welcome to the Donald A. Glaser Advanced 111 B Experimentation Laboratory
+Welcome to the Donald A. Glaser Physics 111 B Experimentation Laboratory

 Later in his career Dr. Glaser continued his experimental research, developing mathematical models for understanding fundamental processes of human vision.
 Throughout his life he balanced scientific work with an equally passionate interest in classical music, playing viola in chamber music ensembles wherever he went.
 Avidly curious, innovative, and devoted to the advancement of scientific knowledge, Dr. Glaser was a much sought-after consultant and advisor before his death in 2013.

-- NOTE 2: All students log into bCourses and complete the Signature Card then submit online it before you come to the Lab.
+- All students log into bCourses, complete the Signature Card, and submit it online before you come to the Lab.
 You must complete this before starting anything in the Lab.

-- NOTE 3: All students come to the introduction meeting on the first Day of Class in 286 LeConte Hall at 1:00 PM.
+- All students come to the introduction meeting in 251 LeConte Hall on the first Day of Class at 2:10 PM.

-- NOTE 4: Each student must have your picture available in the University of California at Berkeley's bCourses site.
-If NOT you must then turn in a PASSPORT PHOTO (not your passport but an actual passport photo) on the first day of Lab for security purposes.
+- Each student must have your picture available in the University of California at Berkeley's bCourses site.
+If NOT you must then turn in a PASSPORT PHOTO (not your passport but an actual passport-style photo) on the first day of Lab for security purposes.

-- NOTE 5: All Advanced Lab Students are required to do the Error Analysis Exercise within the first week. (see due dates)
+- All students of Physics 111B Experimentation Lab are required to do the Error Analysis Exercise assigned during the first week (see due dates).

-- NOTE 6: Prepare yourself for the one mandatory Oral report, on the first, second or third experiment, each student must give to a Professor.
+- Prepare yourself for one mandatory Oral report with a professor.
+This can be on the first, second, or third experiment.

-- NOTE: When you login to the 111-Lab computers, if you can NOT login them, then do the following 1st;
+- When you access the 111B-Lab computers, if you can NOT login, do the following:

-Attention: There is NO eating or drinking in the 111-Lab anywhere, except in room 282 and 286 LeConte on the benches with the BLUE strip around it.
-Thank You the Staff.
+Attention: There is NO eating or drinking in the 111-Lab anywhere, except on the benches with the BLUE strip around in Room 282 and 286 LeConte.

-Physics 111-Lab Syllabus and due dates can be found: Advanced Lab Syllabus
+Physics 111B Syllabus and Info: Experimentation Lab Syllabus

-This site supplements the Instrumentation site Physics 111A Instrumentation course by providing the lab manuals for each experiment in the Physics 111B Advanced Laboratory.
-Each link in the "Advanced Lab Experiments" menu at the top leads to pages containing a guide to the experiment, including Pre-Lab Questions, Mid-Lab Questions, references, theory, and instructions.
+This site supplements the Instrumentation site Physics 111A Instrumentation course by providing the lab manuals for each experiment in the Physics 111B Experimentation Laboratory.
+Each link in the "Experimentation Lab Experiments" menu at the top leads to pages containing a guide to the experiment that includes Pre-Lab Questions, Mid-Lab Questions, references, theory, and instructions.

-You can view and print any pages on this Advanced Lab site without having an account or logging in.
+You can view and print any pages on this Experimentation Laboratory site without having an account or logging in.

-If you see errors in the lab write-ups or places that need improvement, talk to your instructors or Don Orlando.
+If you see errors in the lab write-ups or places that need improvement, talk to your instructors or Winthrop Williams.
 They can edit the pages quickly to make minor changes so that the next student gets the improved version.
 If you see the need for extensive revisions, print out the page and write in your suggestions to give to the instructor.
-You can also write comments at the bottom of the write-up and we will make changes as needed if they propose some useful improvements.
+You can also write comments in the evaluation survey at the bottom of the write-up, and we will make changes as needed if they propose some useful improvements.
 We really value input from students to make the labs better.

 This site is open to the public to view but not to edit or comment.
 Copyright is held by the University of California Regents.
 However, we gladly make content available to other schools for non-profit educational use.
 Some links to copyright-protected references and software are not available to anyone without authentication as a Physics 111 student or staff.

 This site was developed by Don Orlando and Segre Students.
-A Segrè Intern, Nathan Belmore, spent much of July 2014 converting the lab write-ups from Wiki to Drupal, designing the new website and converting over all the code.
-Don Orlando currently administers the webpages.
-The teaching staff and Don Orlando now do the editing and maintaining.
+A Segrè Intern, Nathan Belmore, spent much of July 2014 converting the lab write-ups from Wiki to Drupal, designing the new website and converting all the codes.
+Winthrop Williams currently administers the webpages.
+The teaching staff and Winthrop Williams do the editing and maintenance.

 The Laboratory Staff: